Footrot Flats by Murray Ball

 Early cartooning career

-In 1961, Ball moved to London, where he wrote and illustrated a children's book, but failed to find a publisher.
-A year later, he returned to Wellington, New Zealand, where he continued drawing political cartoons for The Dominion.
-In the fall of 1963, he learned that his mother was at death's door and traveled to South Africa in order to see her one final time.
-In 1964, Ball married, having two sons and adopting one daughter.
+In the fall of 1963, Ball learned that his mother was at death's door and traveled to South Africa to see her one final time.
+In 1964, Ball got married near London to his British wife, Pamela Maureen Bennett, with whom he had two sons and one adopted daughter.
 When The Dominion expressed no further interest in his cartoons, Ball's drawings found a new home in The New Zealand Truth.
-To gain extra income, he took a one-year training course to become a teacher.
-Between 1966 and 1969, he taught math at the the Mercury Bay District High School in Whitianga.
-Yet, according to his wife, most of his "lessons" consisted of making blackboard drawings and played sports with his pupils.
+To gain extra income, he moved to Hamilton to take a one-year training course to become a teacher.
+Between 1966 and 1969, Ball taught math at the Mercury Bay District High School in Whitianga.
+Yet, according to his wife, most of his "lessons" consisted of making blackboard drawings and playing sports with his pupils.

 'Stanley the Palaeolithic Hero'.